For those wishing to email someone immediately

 Welcome to VHBG’s Independent Living program

 Our dedicated staff believes every youth who walks onto our campus is destined for success regardless of the experiences of their past.
-Knowing that relationships are the first step to overcoming the effects of trauma, each ILA youth works directly with an ILA caseworker who provides support and encouragement.
-Our ILA caseworkers guide youth on their path to independence through effective relationship building, supervision, coaching, counseling, and service planning.
+Knowing that relationships are the first step to overcoming the effects of trauma, each IL youth works directly with an IL caseworker who provides support and encouragement.
+Our IL caseworkers guide youth on their path to independence through effective relationship building, supervision, coaching, counseling, and service planning.
 The majority of our youth come to us with little experience managing day-to-day tasks and we teach them how to depend on themselves.
 Some youth in our ILA program may be pregnant and/or have their child(ren) residing with them in the program.
 They may be single or they have children.
 They can have no more than two children residing with them and child(ren) must be below the age of 6.

 If you have questions or want to make a referral contact Michael Rodriguez at 804-270-6566, ext.
 1380 firstname.lastname@example.org